Pathophysiology of Parkinson's disease: Mitochondrial dysfunction

 The third major proposed cause of cell death in Parkinson's disease involves the energy-generating mitochondrion organelle.
 In Parkinson's disease, mitochondrial function is disrupted, inhibiting energy production and resulting in death.

-The mechanism behind mitochondrial dysfunction in Parkinson's disease is hypothesized to be centered in the PINK1 and Parkin complex, having this been shown to drive autophagy of mitochondria (also known as mitophagy).
-PINK1 is a protein normally transported into the mitochondrion, but can also accumulate on the surface of impaired mitochondria.
-Accumulated PINK1 then recruits Parkin; Parkin initiates the breakdown of dysfunctional mitochondria, a mechanism that acts as a "quality control".
-In Parkinson's disease, the genes coding PINK1 and Parkin are thought to be mutated so as to impair the ability of these proteins to breakdown dysfunctional mitochondria, leading to abnormal mitochondrial function and morphology, and eventually cell death.
-Mitochondrial DNA (mtDNA) mutations have also been shown to accumulate with age indicating that susceptibility to this mechanism of neuronal death increases with age.
+One mechanism behind mitochondrial dysfunction in Parkinson's disease involves the PINK1 and Parkin pathway, which tags damaged mitochondria for removal (mitophagy).
+PINK1 accumulates on the outer surface of impaired mitochondria.
+Ubiquitin is phosphorylated by PINK1 to activate Parkin, which tags mitochondrial proteins for degradation.
+In Parkinson's disease, mutations of the genes coding PINK1 and Parkin impair normal mitochondrial function, leading to defective clearance of damaged mitochondria.
+Mitochondrial DNA (mtDNA) mutations have been shown to accumulate with age indicating that susceptibility to this mechanism of neuronal death increases with age.

-Another mitochondrial-related mechanism for cell death in Parkinson's disease is the generation of reactive oxygen species (ROS).
-ROS are highly reactive molecules that contain oxygen and can disrupt functions within the mitochondria and the rest of the cell.
+Another mitochondrial-related mechanism for cell death in Parkinson's disease is the increased generation of Reactive oxygen species (ROS).
+Mitochondrial dysfunction in PD patients reduces adenosine triphosphate (ATP) synthesis and increases generation of ROS, damaging mitochondrial membranes and releasing factors involved in apoptosis.
 With increasing age, mitochondria lose their ability to remove ROS yet still maintain their production of ROS, causing an increase in net production of ROS and eventually cell death.

-As reviewed by Puspita et al. studies have demonstrated that in the mitochondria and the endoplasmic reticulum, alpha-synuclein and dopamine levels are likely involved in contributing to oxidative stress as well as PD symptoms.
-Oxidative stress appears to have a role in mediating separate pathological events that together ultimately result in cell death in PD.
-Oxidative stress leading to cell death may be the common denominator underlying multiple processes.
+Mitochondrial dysfunction disrupts cellular energy production and increases oxidative stress.
 Oxidative stress causes oxidative DNA damage.
-Such damage is increased in the mitochondria of the substantia nigra of PD patients and may lead to nigral neuronal cell death.
+Oxidative stress appears to have a role in mediating multiple separate pathological events in pathways that ultimately result in cell death in PD.
+Alpha-synuclein and dopamine levels are involved in amplifying oxidative stress.

+Mitochondrial dysfunction also triggers inflammation by activating damage-associated molecular patterns (DAMPs), inflammatory cells, and intracellular protein complexes inside inflammatory cells called inflammasomes.